Triangle Ethnic Fest

 The provisional name of the celebration was the Bayview International Festival, but about two months before the celebration took place the name had been changed permanently to the Annual Triangle Ethnic Fest.
 Billed as “a unifying force in drawing the elderly, individuals with disabilities and family residents of the area together,” the first Ethnic Fest was held on Sunday, October 13 from 1:00-5:00 PM.
 Residents provided all food and entertainment.
 The menu that year included food from Laos, Vietnam, Nigeria, Colombia, Mexico, and America.

 Entertainment was modest by today’s standards.
 During the four hours the first Fest ran, only seven acts graced the stage.
-Although today we have over twenty entertainers in two locations, children’s events, and numerous displays and vendors, the connection with our modest beginning remains: Blues singer Judy McNeal’s brother Kenneth gave one of the seven performances in 1985.
+This grew to over twenty entertainers in two locations, children’s events, and numerous displays and vendors, the connection with our modest beginning remains: Blues singer Judy McNeal’s brother Kenneth gave one of the seven performances in 1985.
 Although represented by a different troupe, traditional Hmong dance was also one of the seven.
 And the Hermanos Avila, who would grow to become the Ballet Folklorico de Los Hermanos Avila, performed Mexican Dance.
 The 1985 festival also brought an exciting performance of a new style called breakdance by Steve Lauritz, Jr. and Charles Green.

 In 1998, Rene Avila brought breakdance back to the Fest with the 401 Rockers.
 Steve Lauritz, Sr. was still a Bayview employee, while Charles Green’s niece Oniqua Johnson was dancing in the Center as part of TCT.